However, if you’re new to horseracing, navigating a simple race card can be daunting and even overwhelming.

 Form in horse racing refers to a horse’s performance record.
 This can be tracked and presented in a few different ways:

 - Comprehensive form: this allows you to review all of a horse’s performances for every race it has run across a variety of race formats over the course of its entire career.
 This type of form is only available online, as it is not practical to display this much information on a printed race card.
-Even online, this data will only be displayed as part of a horse’s full profile.

 - Quick/recent form: quick form is the type of form you’re most likely to encounter when betting on racing.
 This form is printed next to the horse’s name on the race card and provides a brief overview of its performances over the course of its last five or six races.